irulanCorrino/my-tests/testing-treefingers/inheritance/README.md

 #### this is one of my first real-code modules' tests and i have failed back then.
 - now i have found a critical flaw --a hole made in [checkSpin] function's definition while being abusing a global $spin!!!
 - but after such long period of inactivity i have lost the grasp on this module's code...
-- so now while being reading a brilliant article by miro samek i have noticed that his points on event-action paradigm may as well apply to my coding style! i mean particularly these considerations:
+- so now while being reading a brilliant[1] article by miro samek i have noticed that his points on event-action paradigm may as well apply to my coding style! i mean particularly these considerations:
 - ##### 'Such an approach is fertile ground for bugs for at least three reasons:
 1. It always leads to convoluted conditional logic.
 2. Each branching point requires evaluation of a complex expression.
 3. Switching between different modes requires modifying many variables, which all can easily lead to inconsistencies.'
-- so i firstly need to understand if that is the point. nevertheless i provide my test module here [after 'citation0']
+- so i firstly need to understand if that is the point[2]. nevertheless i provide my test module here [after 'citation0']
 ###### citation0
 >```
 >The Embedded Angle